edihb/edihb.github.io/_posts/2014-3-3-Hello-World.md

 ![rl](/images/reinforcement_learning.png){: .floatright}

 The model selects good actions for both article retrieval and value reconciliation(<b>action</b>) in order to optimize the <b>reward function</b> that reflects extraction accuracy and penalties for extra moves.<br>
-<b>RL agent</b> is trained using a [Deep Q-Network(DQN)](https://deepmind.com/research/dqn/) that simultaneously predicts both querying and reconciliation choices.<br>
+<b>RL agent</b> is trained using a [Deep Q-Network (DQN)](https://deepmind.com/research/dqn/) that simultaneously predicts both querying and reconciliation choices.<br>
 Maximum entropy model is used as the base extractor for <b>interpretation</b>.
 <br>

 ## Information extraction task as a Markov Decision Process (MDP)
-Introducing the MDP framework is important as it allows dynamic integration of entity predictions while simultaneously providing flexibility to choose the type of articles to extract form(query template).<br>
+Introducing the MDP framework is important as it allows dynamic integration of entity predictions while simultaneously providing flexibility to choose the type of articles to extract from (query template).<br>

 ![mdp](/images/mdp_transition.png){: .center-image }
 <center><b>Figure 3: Illustration of transition in MDP.</b></center>